How Do I Move Easily with Pets?

 If you are traveling to your new home by car, we suggest you keep your pet crated while you're driving.
 You'll be glad you did.
 It is unsafe for your pet to roam free in your car.
 This is especially true when you are going to be on the road for several hours.
 Conversely, if you keep your pet in a crate, you'll help them remain safe for the duration of your journey & the familiarity of the crate may calm them.

-If you are traveling by airplane, check prior to moving date that your pet has met all necessary airline requirements.
+If you are traveling by airplane, check prior to the moving date that your pet has met all necessary airline requirements.
 In addition, pick up a pet crate and consult with a veterinarian before your flight.

 Prepare an Overnight Bag for Your Pet